sajilotaxi-source/Sajilo-Taxi/README.md

 - **Seat Selection**: A visual interface to select specific seats in the vehicle.
 - **Pickup & Drop Points**: Choose from a list of predefined points for each location.
 - **Real-time Tracking**: A live map to track the booked taxi's location.
-- **User Authentication**: Simple and secure sign-up and sign-in process.
+- **User Authentication**: Simple and secure sign-up and sign-in process via OTP.

 ### 🛠️ Admin Panel (`/admin`)
 - **Comprehensive Dashboard**: At-a-glance view of total trips, revenue, and booked seats.